philipsahli/django-golive/README.md

 Create settings file for environment

+> This step is needed only if different settings applies on the remote environment. e.g. `DEBUG = False`

     echo "from settings import *" > settings_ENVIRONMENT.py   # change ENVIRONMENT to your ENVIRONMENT_ID
+    echo "DEBUG = False" >> settings_ENVIRONMENT.py           # change ENVIRONMENT to your ENVIRONMENT_ID

 Deploy the rest